Phyllis Kaye TANNER, etc., et al., Petitioners,

 (2) Upon petition to the clerk of the court where the suit will be filed and payment to the clerk of a filing fee, not to exceed $25, established by the chief judge, an automatic 90-day extension of the statute of limitations shall be granted to allow the reasonable investigation required by subsection (1).
 This period shall be in addition to other tolling periods.
 No court order is required for the extension to be effective.
 The provisions of this subsection shall not be deemed to revive a cause of action on which the statute of limitations has run.

 This automatic extension is separate and additional to any other tolling period.
 Novitsky v.
-Hards, 589 So.2d 404 (Fla.
-5th DCA 1991).
-The Tanners did not seek an extension under this statute.
+Hards,

 The other provision is section 766.106(4), Florida Statutes (1991), which reads as follows:

-(4) The notice of intent to initiate litigation shall be served within the time limits set forth in s.
+(4) The notice of intent to initiate litigаtion shall be served within the time limits set forth in s.
 95.11.
 However, during the 90-day period, the statute of limitations is tolled as to all potential defendants.
 Upon stipulation by the parties, the 90-day period may be extended and the statute of limitations is tolled during any such extension.
 Upon receiving notice of termination of negotiations in an extended period, the claimant shall have 60 days or the remainder of the period of the statute of limitations, whichever is greater, within which to file suit.

 As to the appellee who was served notice of intent to initiate litigation on January 4, 1988, the appellant would have had one day to file his complaint after the expiration of the 90-day tolling period.
 This approach would discourage parties from continuing their attempts to settle a claim and would frustrate the legislative intent underlying these provisions.
 In turn, the potential benefit to the public would be diminished.
 Any uncertainty as to legislative intent should be resolved by an interpretation that best accords with the public interest.
 Sunshine State News Co. v.
-State, 121 So.2d 705, 708 (Fla.
+State,121 So.2d 705 , 708 (Fla.
 3d DCA 1960).

 In this case, if we assume the statute of limitations began to run on April 1, 1988, the date of the stillbirth, the statute was set to expire on April 1, 1990.
 The Tanners filed their notice of intent to litigate on February 12, 1990.
 Under their interpretation of section 766.106(4), this filing extended the two-year limitations period by ninety days to June 30, 1990.
 Then, under the Tanners' theory, the statute further extended the limitations period for an additional sixty days, to August 29, 1990, making their complaint timely filed on August 1, 1990.